Access your Pro+ Content below.

-This article is part of the March 2012, Vol 1.
+This article is part of the ALM and Agile Strategies issue of March 2012, Vol 1.
 Iss.
-1 issue of Agile ALM: Trends in SCCS, requirements management
+1

 Organizations that move quickly to automating version control in software configuration management can boost quality and speed results in Agile development and application lifecycle management.
 The key to success is adopting an overall source code control strategy.